tuxtor/the-j/src/jbake/content/blog/2015/2015-11-12-Java-Essentials-Book-Review.md

 Could be better
 ===============
 * WebSockets section is small in relation to the other chapters, it feels incomplete.
-* The cover remains me the good old days when Glassfish was that application server that everybody is talking.
+* The cover brings to my mind the good old days when Glassfish was that application server that everybody is talking.